top of page

 Tribute to the work of Dr. Garth Nicolson

-Nicolson has a long list of published papers but this is a great one to start with:
+Dr. Nicolson PhD has a long list of published papers but this is a great one to begin with:

 Nicolson, G. L., Ferreira de Mattos, G., Ash, M., Settineri, R., & Escribá, P. V. (2021).
 Fundamentals of Membrane Lipid Replacement: A Natural Medicine Approach to Repairing Cellular Membranes and Reducing Fatigue, Pain, and Other Symptoms While Restoring Function in Chronic Illnesses and Aging.
 Membranes, 11(12), 944. https://doi.org/10.3390/membranes11120944